Abubakker07/Abubakker07/README.md

 ## 🎯 About Me

-On a mission to secure the decentralized future, one smart contract at a time.

-I'm a passionate **Web3 Security Researcher** and **Blockchain Developer** focused on becoming a professional **Smart Contract Security Auditor**.
-Currently diving deep into the intricacies of DeFi security, hunting for vulnerabilities, and contributing to building a safer Web3 ecosystem.
+Focused on building the future of mobile and web transit solutions—one line of code at a time.

+I'm a **Full-Stack Developer** and university student based in **Bengaluru**.
+I specialize in creating seamless mobile experiences with **Kotlin & Jetpack Compose**.
+Currently, I'm deep-diving into ride-hailing architecture and RESTful API design.

 ---

-### 🔐 Primary Focus
+### 📱 Full-Stack Focus
-- Web3 Security & Smart Contract Auditing
+- **Mobile:** Android Development (Kotlin, Jetpack Compose, Retrofit)
+- **Web:** Backend Architecture (Javascript, MySQL CLI, REST APIs)

 ### 🏗️ Currently Building
-- Blockchain applications with **JavaScript**, **Ether.js**, and **Solidity**
+- **NammaRide:** A ride-hailing app for Bengaluru's major transit hubs.
+- **Custom APIs:** Lightweight, framework-free PHP backends for real-time data handling.

-### 📚 Learning
+### 📚 Learning & Preparation
-- Advanced security auditing techniques
-- Vulnerability research & exploit mitigation
-- DeFi protocols, EVM internals, and formal verification
+- **Advanced UI/UX:** Crafting intuitive interfaces for commuters.
+- **System Architecture:** Scaling MySQL databases for high-traffic simulations.
+- **Aptitude & Logic:** Refining Quantitative and Verbal skills for upcoming placement assessments.

 ### 🎯 2026 Goal
-- Complete **50+ security audits** and contribute to major audit platforms like **Code4rena**, **CodeHawks**, and **Sherlock**
+- Deploy **NammaRide** as a full production-ready MVP.
+- Secure a role at a tech-forward firms where I can blend my technical logic with user-focused solutions.

 ### 💡 Philosophy
-> *"Code is law, but security is justice"*
+> *"Frameworks are tools, but understanding the core logic is the true craft."*